 The highlight of any trip to Sao Miguel is to stand on the banks of Sete Cidades.
 These are the biggest pair of volcanic crater lakes in the Azores, although it’s their colour that brings in BBC film crews .
 Separated by a thin slice of land, one lake is a glowing turquoise green while the other is a deep blue.
 You’ll also have the opportunity to travel across the mountain roads and visit one of Sao Miguel’s famous pineapple plantations at the Vista do Rei Belvedere.
+The afternoon is free.
 (B)

 If you didn't see the whales yesterday on the ferry ride, your free day in Faial should be spent on a whale watching tour.
 The waters off the Azores are a sanctuary of marine life and you can hope to see marlin, sharks and bottlenose dolphins.
-But it’s the whales that remain blockbuster viewing.
+But it’s the whales that remain blockbuster hit.
 Blue whales and killer whales are two of the more sought after sightings, while sperm whales can be found surfing through the waves year round.
+(B)

 *Speak with your travel agent about adding on a whale watching excursion to your holiday